- Caring for a person with cancer who lives far away presents unique challenges.

 Introduce yourself.
-Call the health care team members involved in the care of the person with cancer to introduce yourself and let them know that you play a key role in providing care.
+Call the health care team members involved in the care of the person, if possible.
+It is important to let them know that you play a key role in providing care.
 Give them your phone number(s) and other contact information in case they need to reach you.
 You may need to sign a release or have the person with cancer’s permission to discuss medical conditions and treatments.

 Explore professional services.
-Contact the person's doctor, oncology nurses, social worker, or state or local health department officials for referrals for home care services that are provided by reputable, professional caregivers.
-Home care services can range from providing basic medical care to assisting with housekeeping, meals, and personal care.
-Talk with the person's insurance company about which, if any, home care services are covered.
+Contact the person's health care team, social worker, state or local health department for referrals for reliable home care services.
+Home care services can range from providing basic medical care to assisting with household tasks, meals, and personal care.
+Talk with the person's insurance company about which, if any, home care services the company covers.

 Recruit and organize volunteers.
-Contact relatives, neighbors, family friends, and members of religious, civic, and social organizations who might be willing to perform caregiving tasks.
-There are resources on the Internet, such as online communities for support, where you can list specific tasks the person with cancer needs help with, and your family and friends can volunteer and coordinate these tasks.
-This is also an easy way to keep a large group of people updated without having to make individual phone calls or write separate emails.
+Contact family, neighbors, friends, and members of religious, civic, and social organizations who may want to help with caregiving tasks.
+There are resources on the Internet where you can list specific tasks the person with cancer needs help with.
+Through these sites, your family and friends can volunteer and coordinate tasks.
+This is also an easy way to keep a large group of people updated.

-Prepare for unexpected travel.
+Prepare for unplanned travel.
 Be prepared to travel if the person with cancer needs your help.
 You can prepare for unplanned travel in several ways.
-Try setting aside vacation or sick days from work, researching travel options.
+Try setting aside vacation or sick days from work and researching travel options.
 Enlist a friend’s or neighbor’s help to pick up mail, water plants, or care for your home in case you need to leave suddenly.
 You can also arrange for someone to help care for your own family while you are away.

 Making the most of visits

 Meet with a member of the medical team.
-Set up an appointment with the person's doctor, oncology nurse, or social worker to discuss the medical issues and care plan in person.
-Before the trip, prepare a list of questions for the health care professional.
+Set up an appointment with the person's health care team to discuss the medical issues and care plan.
+Before the trip, prepare a list of questions for the health care team.
 It is important to include the person with cancer in the discussions, if possible.

 Meet with the person's informal support network.
 Arrange to meet with friends, neighbors, and members of community organizations who are helping provide care.
 Ask if they have any concerns or suggestions on ways to improve care.
 Try to keep an open mind about what they say or suggest.
-Also, ask that they contact you immediately if they notice any problems.
+Also, ask that they contact you right away if they notice any problems.

 Schedule a break for the local caregivers.
-If possible, plan to take over some of the local caregivers' responsibilities.
-In addition to providing the local caregivers with some relief, this gives you the opportunity to reassess the caregiving needs and resources first hand.
+If possible, plan to take over some of the local caregivers' tasks.
+This provides local caregivers with some relief.
+It also gives you the chance to reassess the caregiving needs and resources first hand.
 Observe the person's condition and the condition of the surroundings.
 Is there food in the refrigerator?
 Is the house clean?
 Is the person bathed and groomed?
 Spend time talking to the person with cancer about their feelings regarding the care they are receiving.

 Take time to reconnect.
 Schedule quality time with the person with cancer by participating in activities that you enjoy doing together.